slyval/guidelines/Guidelines/REST API Guidelines.md

 ##### 4xx - Client Error

- 1. 400 - Bad Request - this should be used to indicate that the re
+ 1. 400 - Bad Request - this should be used to indicate that the request sent through is not formatted as expected
+ 2. 401 - Unauthorized - this should be used to indicate that the user has not been successfully authenticated.
+This results when either no credentials have been provided or the provided credentials are incorrect
+ 3. 403 -

 #### Payload
 ##### Successful Responses